pavandeekshith/GeoSpatialClustering/README.md

 <h3>Assumptions</h3>
 <ul>
     <li>The dataset primarily contains geographical points that can be clustered meaningfully.</li>
-    <li>Longitude and latitude features are sufficient for clustering without additional context.</li>
+    <li>Longitude and Latitude features are sufficient for clustering without additional context.</li>
     <li>The optimal number of clusters can be estimated using the Elbow Method.</li>
     <li>DBSCAN parameters (eps and min_samples) were selected based on reasonable defaults.</li>
 </ul>